FieldRobotEvent/Virtual_Field_Robot_Event_21/README.md

 ### Trouble shooting
 * If you encounter the error: 'VMware: vmw_ioctl_command error Invalid argument.’
 When launching gazebo.
 Then you should type `echo "export SVGA_VGPU10=0" >> ~/.profile` in the terminal and reboot your (virtual) machine.
 * If you encounter the error ‘Error in REST request’ when launching gazebo.
 Then you should open `~/.ignition/fuel/config.yaml` and change the line: ‘url: https://api.ignitionfuel.org’ to ‘url:  https://api.ignitionrobotics.org’.
-* If the lidar data on the topic `front/scan` only returns ranges with the value `inf`, even though in simulation the lidar should ‘see’ certain objects within its range, you have to run `export LIBGL_ALWAYS_SOFTWARE=1`.
+* If the lidar data on the topic `front/scan` only returns ranges with the value `inf`, even though in simulation the lidar should ‘see’ certain objects within its range, you have to run `export LIBGL_ALWAYS_SOFTWARE=1` in the terminal in which you launch gazebo.
+You have to run this command before starting gazebo.
 This solves the problem with the lidar, but might have some consequences on the rendering speed of gazebo.